allegroai/clearml-docs/docs/faq.md

 #### I want to add more graphs, not just with TensorBoard.
 Is this supported?   <a id="more-graph-types"></a>

 Yes!
-The [Logger](fundamentals/logger.md) module includes methods for explicit reporting.
-For examples of explicit reporting, see the [Explicit Reporting](guides/reporting/explicit_reporting.md) tutorial, which includes a list of methods for explicit reporting.
+The [`Logger`](fundamentals/logger.md) module includes methods for explicit reporting.
+For examples of explicit reporting, see the [Explicit Reporting](guides/reporting/explicit_reporting.md) tutorial.

 <br/>